bluescarni/mppp/doc/complex128.rst

    This class represents complex numbers as pairs of quadruple-precision IEEE 754 floating-point values.
-   The class is a thin wrapper around the :cpp:type:`__complex128` type and the quadmath library, available in GCC and recent Clang versions on most modern platforms, on top of which it provides the following additions:
+   The class is a thin wrapper around the :cpp:type:`__complex128` type and the quadmath library, available on GCC, Clang and the Intel compiler on most modern platforms, on top of which it provides the following additions:

    * interoperability with other mp++ classes,
    * consistent behaviour with respect to the conventions followed elsewhere in mp++ (e.g., values are